teoobarca/stvorec-02/README.md

 ## 📖 About The Project

-**Unreplaceable.ai** (formerly stvorec-02) is your career compass for the future of work.
+**willaireplace.you** is your career compass for the future of work.
 In an age where job markets shift in months and skills become obsolete overnight, we provide clarity and strategy.

 By leveraging state-of-the-art Large Language Models (LLMs) and complex agentic workflows, we decompose job roles into their fundamental atomic units—tasks and skills—to provide a granular automation risk assessment.